jb0hn/wordcloud-example/README.md

-# wordcloud-example
+# wordcloud-wikipedia
-Exemplar program for creating wordcloud.
+Simple program to create word clouds from Wikipedia articles.

-## What is a wordcloud?
+## What is a word cloud?
 An image composed of words used in a particular text or subject, in which the size of each word indicates its frequency or importance.

 ## Installation